Office of the Cherokee County Attorney · Columbus, Kansas (620) 304-3020 ext. 6 · info@cherokeecountyattorney.com

 4. Preliminary Hearing (Felony Cases)

-In felony cases, the defendant is entitled to a preliminary hearing.
-At this hearing, the prosecutor presents evidence and the judge decides whether there is probable cause to believe a crime was committed and that the defendant committed it.
-If probable cause is found, the case is bound over for arraignment in district court.
+In many felony cases, a defendant has a preliminary hearing unless it is waived or an exception applies.
+The prosecutor presents evidence, and the judge decides whether there is probable cause to believe a felony was committed and the defendant committed it.
+If the required showing is made, the case is bound over for arraignment.

 5. Arraignment